My work with schools and pastoral teams

 The workshop can be offered to a small group of 15 people, or as a bigger lecture-style event.
 Whatever works best for you.

 Other than emailing an invitation to parents, there is no other admin burden to the school.
 Parents book their place via Eventbrite, and I provide the handouts.

 Some schools offer the workshops as part of a wider package of support and some schools pass on the cost to parents.
-I am committed to making this work accessible to as many parents as possible, so keep the cost low.
+I am committed to making this work accessible to as many parents as possible, so keep the cost low and sometimes free.

 Why I am qualified to work with your parents

 I am an experienced family therapist and have had my private practice in Saffron Waldon, where I work 1:1 with young people and their families, since 2008.
 (You can read more about my background and expertise here.)

 Hundreds of parents have attended my group workshops, which are often fully booked.
 (Workshops offered to parents through Saffron Walden County High School sold out in under an hour.)

 I have also been approached by schools looking for bespoke support for their students.
 For instance, I supported a year group with very complex needs at Saffron Walden County High School over 10 weeks, and provided workshops for Year 8 and 9 students as part of Alec Hunter Academy’s Mental Health and Wellbeing Skills Day.

 I am passionate about helping families be happy again.
 I’m on a mission to make therapists of the future unemployed by providing the right support at the right time to families and schools.